era/dcron/README.md

 The idea for this project is to create an easy way to create cron-like jobs without having to worry about *where* the script will run.
 For this to happen a client should be able to talk with any server to schedule a job or retrieve a job result/log.
 In order to keep the logs accessible by a web-interface, once the job is done the log will be uploaded to a object storage service (such as S3, ceph or openstack Swift).
 The client will also upload the script it wants to run in a object storage service and only give to the server the time it wants it to run (using cron-syntax) and the intepreter the server should use to run it.

+If the job is set for every 5 minutes and one execution is taking more than that, the next execution will be delayed until the job is finished.

 The service itself uses a DocumentDB such as https://couchdb.apache.org/ to store its data.

 ## API